Doveton Sturdee: Grand Fleet

+Lord Sydenham of Combe (4 October 1916) and Reginald Custance (9 October 1916) complained in letters to The Times that Churchill’s recent statements (Churchill was out of office at the time) that the German High Seas Fleet was effectively blockaded and that surplus forces should be used in offensive operations (similar to the views of naval theorist Julian Corbett) ignored the importance of seeking a decisive victory over the German Fleet.
+Sturdee also complained in a private memorandum (24 Nov 1916) that Churchill’s policy was “the exact reverse of what he advocated when in office and expressed in public speeches”.
+Historian Christopher Bell thinks this not quite fair – Churchill had advocated risking old, near-obsolete ships in the attack on the Dardanelles but had never suggested weakening Britain’s superiority over Germany in the North Sea.
+In articles (The London Magazine December 1916 and January 1917) and in a Commons speech (21 February 1917) Churchill continued to argue that seeking a major naval victory over Germany was unrealistic but that Germany was effectively blockaded even if such a blockade now took place from bases further away from the enemy than in Napoleonic times.

 Promoted to full admiral on 17 May 1917, Sturdee was appointed Grand Officer of the Italian Order of Saints Maurice and Lazarus on 11 August 1917, and became Commander-in-Chief, The Nore in March 1918.
 He was promoted to Admiral of the Fleet on his retirement on 5 July 1921 and advanced to Knight Grand Cross of the Order of the Bath on 1 January 1921.
 He was President of the Society for Nautical Research (1922–1925).

 Personal life

 In 1882 Sturdee married Marion Andrews (died 1940): they had a son and a daughter.

 Sturdee retired to Camberley, in Surrey, and died there on 7 May 1925.
 He was buried in the churchyard of St Peter's Church in nearby Frimley.
 His gravestone incorporates a cross made from the timbers of Nelson's ship, HMS Victory.
 His grandson William Staveley and grandson-in-law Edward Ashmore were also Admirals of the Fleet.